Vonage/vbc-developer/_documentation/en/getting-started/logging-in.md

 > Note: Your developer portal credentials are different than your Vonage Business Communications credentials and can only be used to log in to the developer portal.

-To log in to the developert portal:
+To log in to the developer portal:

 1. Visit the [Developer Portal](https://developer.vonage.com).
 2. Enter your Vonage Developer Portal login credentials on the **Sign in to your account** form.